Skylargs/Voicemail-blaster/README.md

 ## Deployment

-This service is designed to be deployable on any Node.js hosting platform:

-- **Railway**: Add environment variables in dashboard
-- **Render**: Set environment variables in service settings
-- **Fly.io**: Use `fly secrets set` command
-- **Supabase Edge Functions**: Adapt for Deno runtime
-- **Heroku**: Use `heroku config:set`

-Ensure `PUBLIC_BASE_URL` points to your deployed service URL.
+Deploy to any Node.js hosting platform (Railway, Render, Fly.io, Heroku, etc.).
+Ensure `PUBLIC_BASE_URL` points to your deployed service URL and all environment variables are set.

-## Error Handling

-- Invalid requests return `400` with error message
-- Missing configuration returns `500` with error details
-- Individual call failures are logged but don't stop the blast
-- All errors are logged to console

-## Logging

-The service logs:
-- Server startup information
-- Call initiation status
-- AMD results (when received)
-- Errors and failures

-All logs go to `console.log`/`console.error` for easy integration with logging services.

 ## License